kolarcz/node-w1temp/README.md

 Get sensor instance (sensor uid is located in /sys/bus/w1/devices/).

 ### &lt;sensor_instance&gt;.getTemperature([*callback(temp)*])
-Return Promise which returns in then actual temperature in celsius or catch if fails.
-Or you can use callback (null if fails).
+Return Promise which returns object of actual temperature or catch if fails.
+Or you can use callback (undefined if fails).

 ## Example
 ```javascript